 So many executive job seekers let ho-hum passive verbs describe their sometimes extraordinary accomplishments.
+Their resume brand suffers.

 They use wimpy verbs like “Responsible for” and “Managed” in their LinkedIn profiles and executive resumes.

 If your contributions have been high-impact and greatly benefited your employers, shouldn’t the verbs you use to describe them fit the achievement?

 You’re not boring.
 The content supporting your candidacy shouldn’t be either.
 Don’t be afraid to get your personality in there.

 Elevate Your Resume Brand with Vibrant Writing